 Similar to potatoes, replanting onions is easiest to do once your onions have started growing their own sprouts — those green protrusions that burst from the top of the onion.

 Once that happens, do some minor surgery on the onion to get to those sprouts inside.
 They will grow new onions of their own.
-To do this, simply cut away the outer layers of the onion.
+To make that happen, simply cut away the outer layers of the onion.
 As you work your way inward, you’ll be able to separate those green shoots, and replant each of them in soil.

-You can grow other alliums, including green onions (scallions) and leeks, too.
-Simply cut off the bottom tip where the roots grow, and plant them directly into soil.
+The fun doesn't stop with red or white onions from the store.
+You can grow other alliums, like green onions (scallions) and leeks, too.
+For those, simply cut off the bottom tip where the roots grow, and either start them in water or plant them directly into soil.

 Growing your own celery from the stump of a bundle is almost effortless.
 As The Office's Dwight Schrute put it, “Those who can’t farm, farm celery.”